 - I'm Melting!: In Floating Dragon, the nerve agent DRG-16 is accidentally released from a Department of Defense chemical plant, and causes a number of people to meet this fate.

 - Let's Split Up, Gang!: Played absolutely straight in Ghost Story.
 Heroes enter evil house, decide they need to split up for very minor reasons, and things go badly.
 A tiny lampshade is hung, but it's still idiotic.

 - Magicians Are Wizards: Shadowland is based entirely upon this trope, and derives much of its power from the distorted and unreliable perceptions of the main characters as to what is really magic, what was merely illusion, and what "really" happened/is happening at any one point in the action.

-- Mister X and Mister Y: Those Two Bad Guys in the novella "Mr. Clubb and Mr. Cuff."
+- Mister X and Mister Y: The Bumbling Henchmen Duo in the novella "Mr. Clubb and Mr. Cuff."

 - Passed-Over Inheritance: When Toby Kraft dies in the novel Mr. X, he leaves nearly everything to his stepdaughter's son Ned (except for three shares going to charity), to the dismay of his late wife's sisters and brother-in-laws, who are obviously expecting a portion.
 Subverted by Kraft's stepdaughter Valerie - he had actually named her his primary heir, with the stipulation that Ned got everything meant for her if Valerie predeceased Kraft (which is what happened).
 As it happens, Ned chooses to split the inheritance with his aunts anyway, and also gives away a portion to one of his mother's friends.